cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 The only thing missing is the display brightness.

-Based on my experience with this last part, I think by building the modules with `buildpkg`, the modules were compiled against a stock kernel every time.
+A side note: Based on my experience with this last part, I think by building the modules with `buildpkg`, the modules were compiled against a stock kernel every time.
 Whereas, using `makepkg` no chroot environment is recreated for each build or whatever kernel is in the system is referenced for the build so the packages are built against the correct kernel.
 I still need to check what the specific difference is between building with one or the other tool.
 I may cover that in  another post.

 That is it for now.
-Thanks for reading.
+Congratulations if you made it to the end